 Where I Ate:

 I struggled with finding vegan food near my hostel since it was such a small town.
 I ended up going to the grocery store for my breakfast and lunch meals (which was fine with me) and eating pasta and pizza without the cheese for dinner.
 I also ventured into the city one afternoon and went to the farmers’ market for some fruit to munch on and stopped by a quintessential Italian cafe which I highly recommend doing!
-I got a bag full of fruit for only two euro and enjoyed a soy cappuccino…vegan heaven if you ask me!
+I got a bag full of fruit for only two euro and enjoyed a soy cappuccino.
 I’m sure there are other vegan options in the city as well, I just wasn’t staying in that area.

 Restaurants in Poetto: